fgm/mongodb/docs/modules/mongodb.md

 ## Troubleshooting commands:

-The module provides two commands designed to help troubleshoot issues and access the contents of the MongoDB databases.
-Both are available for Drush and Drupal Console indifferently.
+The module provides two Drush commands designed to help troubleshoot issues and access the contents of the MongoDB databases.

 * `drush mongodb:settings` reports how the module suite sees the settings.
 It needs no parameters, and returns YAML output looking like this: